Blue corn fry bread makes Tiwa Kitchen's Tiwa Taco. Photograph by Douglas Merriam.

 Albuquerque’s Indian Pueblo Cultural Center is the best place to soak up the traditions of the state’s 19 pueblos—and its restaurant has long been one of our favorites.
 “We’re not just a restaurant in the cultural center,” says Executive Chef Brent Moore.
 “Here, eating is part of the cultural experience, part of the learning process.”
 Earlier this year, the restaurant got an update, with a revamped menu and an expanded scope.
 While still centered on Pueblo cuisine, Moore also focuses more broadly on Native foodways by sourcing ingredients from all across the country for a menu divided between “pre-contact” and “post-contact” dishes.
 The result is highbrow and lowbrow, deeply authentic, and ambitiously creative.
 A starter of bison carpaccio is seasoned with sumac, paired with pickled fiddlehead ferns, and seasoned with pumpkin oil—all ingredients available in the Americas before European contact, but put together in a very modern fashion.
 Meanwhile, you can still get an Indian taco, a bowl of red chile stew, or the Pueblo Feast plate, with tastes of two stews, enchiladas, beans, calabacitas, fry bread, oven bread, a blue corn muffin, and Pueblo pies.

-Above: Blue corn chicken and waffles from Pueblo Harvest Cafe.
+Blue corn chicken and waffles from Pueblo Harvest Cafe.
+Photograph by Douglas Merriam.

 AshKii's Navajo Grill